GoPro Hero 11 Black Mini

 "With a discerning eye for detail and commitment to excellence, Kevin consistently pushes the limits of product development, while simultaneously driving the process forward, unearthing numerous avenues for enhancing team dynamics and business efficacy."

-Principal Designer - Cameras & Hardware UX, GoPro
+Principal Designer, Cameras & Hardware, GoPro

 Dozens of motion prototypes…